-Estimated reading time: 7 minutes
+Estimated reading time: 6 minutes

 Dog loss is one of the most terrible events that could happen to a dog owner; one moment, your dog is with you, and the next, they disappear.
 Of course, it’s very stressful and upsetting when your pet goes missing, especially as there is the extra worry that he may be lying somewhere hurt or hiding under a bush scared.
 If your dog has gone missing from your home, he likely won’t have gone far.
 He may have wandered off to look for food, chased a passing cat, or even been spooked by the rumble of thunder or a loud noise nearby.

 If you think he is in the local neighbourhood, spend a while whistling and calling for him.
 Likewise, call out for him if you’re on your usual dog walk, and stay alert.
 Perhaps another dog walker has spotted him and is searching for you.
-If the nightmare continues, you’ve looked everywhere and still your dog hasn’t been sighted, it’s time to alert others that your dog is missing.
+If the nightmare continues, you’ve looked everywhere, and your dog still hasn’t been sighted.
+It’s time to alert others that your dog is missing.

 A recent tip that someone told me about is next time you are grooming your dog take some of the hair and put it in a screw lid jam jar.
 Then if search dogs get involved, you have your dogs sent for them to work on